 non-access point (non-AP) multi-link device (MLD): An MLD, where each station (STA) affiliated with the MLD is a non-AP STA.

-Concept of affiliated AP/STA?: When an MLD association is done, the affiliated APs/STAs provide the communication path between the MLDs (similarly, the affiliated APs provides the pre-association services for the AP MLD).
+Concept of affiliated AP/STA?: When an MLD association is done, the affiliated APs/STAs provide the communication path between the MLDs (similarly, the affiliated APs provide the pre-association services for the AP MLD).

 There appear to be only two possibilities for the concept being described as “affiliated” STA or AP: either this is a ‘complete’ stack logically parallel and adjacent to the MLD stack, or this concept refers only to the “MLD lower MAC sublayer” that is part of MLD operation.
 However, consider: